How Much Water Should You Really Drink Every Day?

 The CDC reports the majority of Americans don’t consume enough water each day, and that daily intake varies by age and other factors.
 Between 2005 and 2010, American youth drank only an average of 15 ounces of water a day, while adults consumed around 39 ounces.
 Daily water intake is also lower in older adults, lower-income adults and those with a lower education level.

-While it’s clear that most of us likely need to increase our daily water consumption, is it possible to drink too much water?
+While it’s clear that most of us likely need to increase our daily water consumption, it is possible to drink too much water.

 - Carry a water bottle to make it simple to consume water all day long.

 - If you find it easier to drink cold water, freeze water bottles and sip on them all day long as the ice melts.

 - Add wedges of lemon, lime or other fruits or even cucumber, to add flavor to your water and encourage increased consumption.